makigas/makigas.es/README.md

 # makigas.es [![Build Status](https://travis-ci.org/makigas/makigas.svg?branch=master)](https://travis-ci.org/makigas/makigas) [![Dependency Status](https://gemnasium.com/badges/github.com/makigas/makigas.svg)](https://gemnasium.com/github.com/makigas/makigas)

-**NOTE**: This is a work in progress.
-The source code for this application hasn't been published yet because the web application is not even remotely finished.
-If you want to browse the website, just do it using the actual version of the website.

 ## About

 This is the public source code for the makigas.es website.
-This is the first iteration that uses a dynamic website that is not using PHP or WordPress.
 The whole application has been redesigned using the Rails framework.

-This is the small web application where I'll upload all the metadata about the videos that are already listed on my YouTube channel, but... you know, with more extras.
+It can display information about all the videos in the system, all the playlists, all the topics... plus, there is a web application dashboard for managing that information.

 ## Setting up

 ### Cloning and installing the application locally

-Official support exists for Linux and MacOS X. It will most likely run on Windows 10 with WSL, although no official support is given.
-I don't expect this code to work with vanilla Windows and actually I don't care about Windows at all (servers run Linux anyway).
+There is only official support for GNU/Linux.
+MacOS X is supported, although only on development mode; i.e., it is not expected to support deploying to a MacOS X server and therefore it hasn't been tested.
+Microsoft Windows is not officially supported although the application should run fine on Windows 10 + WSL provided that WSL works.

-The web application uses Ruby 2.2.3 / Rails 5 so you should install that beforehand.
+The web application uses Ruby 2.3.3 / Rails 5 so you should install that beforehand.
 I recommend to use RVM since it will make your life better in so many ways, specially when it comes to managing all the gems.
-It is easy to set up:
+It is easy to set up on development mode.

     $ git clone http://github.com/makigas/makigas
     $ cd makigas
     $ bundle install

+### Dependencies

+* imagemagick (required for image manipulation for thumbnails).
+* libpq (if `bundle install` fails, it is most probably because of this).

 ### Database

 Upstream database is PostgreSQL and that is the officially supported one.
-Said that, if you can get this to run under MySQL or sqlite3 (should do without further issues), that is totally fine.
+Said that, if you can get this to run under MySQL or sqlite3 it is totally fine.

 **Note that no database.yml has been committed.** Copy the example file and modify it to suit your needs. **It is important not to commit sensitive